-San Antonio, Texas April [•], 2023
+San Antonio, Texas May 1, 2023

 The Company's Annual Report on Form 10-K for the period ended December 31, 2022, (the "Annual Report") is being furnished with this Proxy Statement to stockholders of record as of the record date.
-The Company will provide stockholders with a copy of the Company's Annual Report, without charge, upon written request addressed to the secretary of the Company at the address listed below.
-The Company's Annual Report and the exhibits filed with it are also available on the Investor Relations section of the Company's website at ir. bioaffinitytech.com and can be accessed through the "Annual Reports" hyperlink under the "SEC Filings" heading.
-Additionally, and in accordance with SEC rules, you may access the Company's Proxy Statement and Annual Report at [link], which does not have "cookies" that identify visitors to the site.
+The Company will provide stockholders with a copy of the Company's Annual Report, without charge, upon written request addressed to the Secretary of the Company at the address listed below.
+The Company's Annual Report and the exhibits filed with it are also available on the Investor Relations section of the Company's website at ir.bioaffinitytech.com and can be accessed through the "Annual Reports" hyperlink under the "SEC Filings" heading.